DarkEyeDragon/RandomTeleport/README.md

 # Random Teleport
-Teleport a player to a random (safe) location in the Minecraft world.
+Teleport a player to a random (hopefully safe) location in the Minecraft world.

 ### Features
 - World based teleports.